 RF microneedling delivers visible results across three dimensions: skin laxity, texture, and pore size.
 Most medspas only show one type of before/after image (if they show any at all).
 Building a comprehensive transformation library that covers all three result categories gives prospective patients confidence that your treatment addresses their specific concern.

-Primary KPI: Track engagement rate on before/after content (social shares, saves, time on page) and conversion rate from gallery visitors to consultation bookings.
+Gallery KPI: Track engagement rate on before/after content (social shares, saves, time on page) and conversion rate from gallery visitors to consultation bookings.

-Compliance Tip: Some states restrict before/after photos in advertising.
+State board note: Some states restrict before/after photos in advertising.
 Check your state medical board guidelines.
 When permitted, always include a disclaimer: "Individual results may vary.
 Results shown are from actual patients who consented to share their experience."

 6. Target the 40-55 Demographic on Facebook with Collagen Messaging